maxviazov/Spring-Frameworks-/Upgrading-to-Spring-Framework-6.x.md

 ## Upgrading to Version 6.1

+### Baseline upgrades

+Spring Framework 6.1 raises its minimum requirements with the following libraries:

+* SnakeYAML 2.0

 ### Core Container

 Aligned with the deprecation of `java.net.URL` constructors in JDK 20, `URL` resolution is consistently